tony-held-carb/feedback_portal/documentation/refactor_notes/overhaul_of_xldict_and_related/data_ingestion_refactor_implementation_guide.md

 3. **Safety**: Maintain backward compatibility throughout
 4. **Performance**: Monitor and optimize as needed

-**✅ COMPLETED**: The error handling helper functions have been successfully implemented, providing a major architectural improvement that eliminates error handling duplication while maintaining full backward compatibility.
+**✅ COMPLETED**: The success handling helper functions have been successfully implemented, providing a major architectural improvement that eliminates success handling duplication while maintaining full backward compatibility.

-**Next Steps**: Phase 3 - Extract success handling logic into shared helper functions to complete the route refactoring.
+**Next Steps**: Consider performance benchmarking and documentation enhancements to complete the refactor journey.